 You had a prior back injury.
 Or a healed collarbone fracture.
 Or arthritis in your knees.
-After a Charlotte car accident, the first thing the insurance company will do is pull your prior medical records — and the first argument they will make is that your injuries existed before the crash.
+After a Charlotte car accident, the insurance company will pull your prior medical records right away.
+Their first argument will be that your injuries existed before the crash.
+In fact, insurers make this argument in almost every serious Charlotte car accident claim.
+It is also one of the most confusing areas of NC personal injury law.
+However, a pre-existing condition does not bar your claim.
+In some cases, it may actually strengthen it.

 North Carolina’s Eggshell Skull Rule